-Although Branched Bartonia is only known from ten (10) sites in Ontario within the Muskoka and Parry Sound Districts, which are located more than 50 km away from the HIWEC study area, MNRF Parry Sound District (personal communication, June 29, 2015) and EC-CWS (personal communication, August 4, 2015) indicated that there is potential for this species to occur within the HIWEC study area, and therefore the species is included in Table 4-7.
-Species-specific surveys to confirm the presence / absence of this species within the HIWEC study area will be completed in the fall of 2015.
+Although Branched Bartonia is only known from 17 sites in Ontario within the Muskoka and Parry Sound Districts, which are located more than 80 km away from the HIWEC study area, MNRF Parry Sound District (personal communication, June 29, 2015) and EC-CWS (personal communication, August 4, 2015) indicated that there is potential for this species to occur within the HIWEC study area, and therefore the species is included in Table 4-7.
+Species-specific surveys to confirm the presence / absence of this species within the HIWEC study area were completed in the fall of 2015.